simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 - **Spring:** configure `JavaMailSenderImpl` to use protocol `smtppool`.
 Spring continues to supply host, port, username, and password through its normal connection call.
 - **Camel:** use the optional `smtppool:` or `smtppools:` Camel component, which explicitly selects the Jakarta provider while retaining `smtp` or `smtps` as the physical delegate.
 Do not spoof or register `PooledTransport` globally as `smtp`, because that would change unrelated Jakarta Mail users and create delegate-recursion risk.

-The Camel artifact targets Camel Mail 4.21 and Java 17.
-Core and provider remain Java 8 artifacts, so Camel cannot raise their baseline.
+The Camel module targets Camel Mail 4.21 and Java 17.
+The original pool and Jakarta provider remain compatible with Java 8, so Camel cannot raise their baseline.

 ## Non-goals